isthisthat/negaca_grav/user/pages/03.students/default.md

 * 18:00 - 18:30: Student Registration
 * 18:30 - 19:00: 1st children's workshop
 * 19:00 - 19:30: 2nd children's workshop
-* 19:30 - 20:30: CHILDREN'S BATIZADO CEREMONY
+* 19:30 - 20:30: **CHILDREN'S BATIZADO CEREMONY**
 * 20:30 - 21:00: Opening Roda

-During the BATIZADO CEREMONY, each child will play a 1-2minute Capoeira game with one/two Mestres (depending on the level of the child's belt) and get their belt (cordao) and certificate.
+During the **BATIZADO CEREMONY**, each child will play a 1-2 minute Capoeira game with one/two Mestres (depending on the level of the child's belt) and get their belt (cordao) and certificate.
 At each belt (cordao), a group photo will be taken, as well as one group photo per class of training.

-#### 2nd Class Children - Saturday 16th June: 11:15am start (Cambridge, Chesterton Sports Centre, CB4 3NY)
+#### 2nd Class Children - Saturday 8th June: 11:15am start (Cambridge, Chesterton Sports Centre, CB4 3NY)

 * 11:15 - 11:30: Registration
 * 11:30 - 12:00: 1st All-levels workshop (children of second class may participate)